Jerry Coleby-Williams

 Glyphosate, The World’s Favourite Herbicide

-Glyphosate is the active ingredient in a range of herbicides.
+Glyphosate is the active ingredient in a range of proprietary herbicides.
 There are a variety of formulas, additives, strengths and trade names.
 All products containing glyphosate are prohibited from use in organic gardens.

 Thanks to over reliance on this herbicide, weeds across the world have developed resistance.
 A super-strength formula is now sold.
 You can buy glyphosate with 680 grammes per litre of glyphosate instead of the 360 g/L strength…great for those hard to kill weeds says the advert.